ChilliCream/graphql-platform/website/src/blog/2024-08-30-hot-chocolate-14.0.0/2024-08-30-hot-chocolate-14.0.0.md

     => context.Sessions.OrderBy(s => s.Title);
 ```

 This leads to clearer code that is more understandable and easier to maintain.
-For instance, the resolver above injects the ApplicationDbContext.
+For instance, the resolver above injects the `ApplicationDbContext`.
 There is no need to tell Hot Chocolate that this is a service or what characteristics this service has; it will just work.
 This is because we have simplified the way Hot Chocolate interacts with the dependency injection system.

 In GraphQL, we essentially have two execution algorithms.
 The first, used for queries, allows for parallelization to optimize data fetching.
 This enables us to enqueue data fetching requests transparently and execute them in parallel.
 The second algorithm, used for mutations, is a sequential algorithm that executes one mutation after another.

 So, how is this related to DI?
 In Hot Chocolate 14, if we have an async resolver that requires services from the DI, we create a service scope around it, ensuring that the services you use in the resolver are not used concurrently by other resolvers.
-Since query resolvers are, by specification, defined as side-effect-free, this is an excellent default behavior.
+Since query resolvers are, by specification, defined as side-effect-free, this is an excellent default behavior where you as the developer can just focus on writing code without concerning your self with concurrency.

 For mutations, the situation is different, as mutations inherently cause side effects.
-For instance, you might want to use a shared DbContext between two mutations, or y
+For instance, you might want to use a shared DbContext between two mutations.
+When execution mutations Hot Chocolate will use the default request scope as its guaranteed that when a mutation is execution only this mutation resolver is really running for the operation that is being executed.

-When I talk about ease of use here I am also including security into that.
-GraphQL security was a major struggle for many developers and with vers
+So, the new default execution behavior is much more opinionated but leads to an easier default experience.
+However, we recognize that there are reasons to maybe use the request DI scope everywhere and you can, as you can configure the default DI scope behavior with the default schema options.

+EXAMPLE.

+Also, you can override the default, whatever your default may be on a per resolver basis.

+EXAMPLE.

+## Pagination

+## DataLoader

+## Projections

 Security